 The Mini's modern and stylish look is the ideal complement to the Foxtons brand, with its classic design, British roots and sense of fun.
-Its versatility allows the comfortable adoption of a new identity each year.

 The Mini is the ultimate urban vehicle - its compact size making it easy to manoeuvre through London's heavy traffic.

 Our Mini chauffeur service also removes the stress of parking and congestion, meaning our buyers and tenants can arrive at their viewings in a relaxed frame of mind.

 Acknowledging the 10th edition of the Foxtons Mini, the new design pays tribute to the classic and much loved original 'Italian Job' Mini which first hit the streets of London over 10 years ago.

 The 'Anniversary Edition' pays homage to the original, but has been adapted for a more sophisticated and contemporary feel, with a subtle splash of Foxtons branding!

 The latest car develops the streamlined look of its predecessor, communicating professionalism through its pared-down palette and stark, edgy appearance.